naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 > **Seibel**: Did you guys email a lot?
 >
 > **Zawinski**: Yea, constant email.
 This was before instant messaging -- these days it probably all would have been IM because we were sending one-liner emails constantly.
 And we talked on the phone.
->
-> So we shpped 2.0 with the mail reader and it was well-received...

-The need for discrete chunks of IC time is very real in the workplace.
-It's been talked about at great length in the book "Deep Work" By Cal Newport, and many companies have [independently verified](https://www.google.com/search?q=no+meeting+day+policy) that having distraction-free blocks for developers has yielded impressive productivity gains. (duh!)
+As the interview may have unintentionally highlighted, having discrete chunks of coder time was a key component in the success of their collaboration.
+The idea been talked about at great length in the book "Deep Work" By Cal Newport, and many companies have [independently verified](https://www.google.com/search?q=no+meeting+day+policy) that having distraction-free blocks for developers has yielded impressive productivity gains. (duh!)

 This is another area where Remote teams really benefit.
 For most non-parents, the home workspace is much more distraction-free than the office workplace.
 There isn't as much of an interest or need for water cooler chit-chat, and external distractions in the office such as a birthday or firing aren't nearly as disruptive.
 We don't need to pretend to be busy, because we're being  more carefully scrutinized on our output than our effort.